-Applications are invited for Full DAAD PhD Scholarship at the Institute of Earth and Environmental Sciences of University of Potsdam, Germany for a period of three years. this application is funded by the Graduate School programme (GSSP) of the German Academic Exchange Service (DAAD), the NatRiskChange Research Training Group.
+Applications are invited for Full DAAD PhD Scholarship at the Institute of Earth and Environmental Sciences of University of Potsdam, Germany for a period of three years.
+This scholarship is funded by the Graduate School programme (GSSP) of the German Academic Exchange Service (DAAD), the NatRiskChange Research Training Group.

 The goal is to develop an innovative seismological data processing scheme for volcanic tremor for the purpose of seismological monitoring and understanding the underlying physical source processes.
 This project is closely connected to PhD-Project I7 allowing for the exchange and joining of research ideas/concepts.

 Since its founding 25 years ago, the University of Potsdam has excelled in research and teaching and is well positioned both on a national and international scale.
 Achieving this under consistently difficult economic conditions speaks for the quality and motivation of our professors, research, and administrative staff.

 - Course Level: Scholarship is available to pursue PhD programme.

 - Study Subject: Scholarship is awarded to purse PhD scholarship at the Institute of Earth and Environmental Sciences of University of Potsdam, Germany for a period of three years.
 The working title of the project is: “Volcanic Tremor analysis based on advanced signal processing concepts including music information retrieval (MIR) strategies”.

 - Scholarship Award: The scholarship includes

 - Travel support and potential support for studies and research

 - Potential support for rent, or family allowance